Personal Injury Lawyer Colorado Springs, CO

 Don’t underestimate the complexity of your legal case.
 If you don’t take a stand, you could end up having to pay for your accident-related expenses out of your own pocket, even though you didn’t do anything wrong.

-Attorney Longo knows how to handle tough legal cases.
+Car accident back injury attorney Stephen Longo knows how to handle tough legal cases.
 He thrives on fighting for injury victims and making sure their rights are respected.
 You can count on him to always put your best interests first.
 If you have a question about your case, you can call attorney Longo directly anytime on his personal phone.
 We work this way because we believe we should be accessible on your terms.

 Get the law firm that gets results.
 Contact us and schedule your free case evaluation.
 We can meet with you in our office, your hospital room, your home or wherever’s convenient for you.
 You decide.
 We’re simply here to help you get your life back on track after your back or spinal cord injury.